bepzi/.dotfiles/INSTALL.md

 3. Some minor configuration

-Install `git`, `openssh`, and `firefox`.
+Install `git`, `openssh`, `bash-completion`, and `firefox`.
 If you're me, you'll need to be able to log into your GitHub account so that you can clone this repo with SSH.

 To get `git` up and running properly, execute in order: